Talend/component-runtime/talend-component-maven-plugin/src/it/web/README.md

 ## Description
 This folder contains API test for TCOMP to be run with Talend API Tester Maven plug-in.
 You will find:
- - The "test" folder containing test projects and scenarios pusheb by our API tester instance in eu.cloud.talend.com (tenant: rd.aws.eu.talend.com)
+ - The "test" folder containing test projects and scenarios pushed by our API tester instance in eu.cloud.talend.com (tenant: rd.aws.eu.talend.com)
  - The ".jenkins" folder with jenkins files and scripts

 ## To run the tests